Greg Smith (Oregon politician)

 Greg V. Smith (born November 7, 1968) is an American politician serving as a member of the Oregon House of Representatives from the 57th district.
+As of 2025, he is the longest-serving member of the Oregon House.

+Early life

+Smith is descended from Oregon pioneers.
+He grew up near Portland and attended Sam Barlow High School.
+He achieved the rank of Eagle Scout in the Boy Scouts.

-Education
+Education and career

-Smith graduated from Eastern Oregon University in 1992 with a Bachelor of Liberal Studies.
-He later earned a Master's Degree in Business Administration.
+Smith graduated from Eastern Oregon University in 1992 with a bachelor's degree in Liberal Studies.
+He owns a consulting firm, Gregory Smith & Company, LLC.
+As of 2019, he also earned $31,200 a year for his work as a legislator.

 Political career

 Early political involvement

 After graduating from college, Smith served as a community advisory member for Senator Gordon Smith.
 He was also an intern for then-Oregon House of Representatives Majority Leader Greg Walden.
 In 1996, Smith was an alternate delegate in the 1996 Republican National Convention.

 Oregon House of Representatives

-In 2000 Smith successfully ran for Oregon State Representative for District 59.
-In 2001, redistricting moved Smith into House District 57.
+In 2000, Smith successfully ran for Oregon State Representative for district 59.
+In 2001, redistricting moved Smith into Oregon's 57th House district, which comprises all of Gilliam, Morrow, Sherman, and Wheeler counties, most of Wasco County, parts of Jefferson and Umatilla counties, and small areas of Clackamas and Marion counties.
 He ran for re-election and won.

-Smith's 2017 committee assignments are as follows:
+Smith's 2024 committee assignments are as follows: